Q: What does a laser hair removal appointment look like?

 A: In many cases, yes, as long as the minor is deemed a good candidate for treatment.
 It is best to wait until the teen is through puberty and, if female, has begun her menstrual cycle.
 Females should be hormonally stable and should not have medical conditions such as Polycystic Ovarian Syndrome (PCOS).
 Keep in mind results may be very temporary in the early teen years, since hormones are changing so rapidly that hair growth is rampant.
 More treatments than usual will likely be needed, resulting in higher costs.
 Once hormones have regulated (usually between ages 17 and 19), treatments are much more effective and long-lasting.

-Q: Can LHR affect tattoos?
+Q: Can laser hair removal affect tattoos?

 A: Yes.
 Areas with tattoos cannot be treated.